sveltejs/svelte/documentation/docs/07-misc/07-v5-migration-guide.md

 ### Server API changes

-Similarly, components no longer have a `render` method when compiled for server side rendering.
+Similarly, components no longer have a `render` method when compiled for server-side rendering.
 Instead, pass the function to `render` from `svelte/server`:

 ```js
 +++import { render } from 'svelte/server';+++